milocortes/pyo3_integracion_rust_python/slides/integracion_rust_python.typ

 #codly(zebra-fill: none)

 // Make the paper dimensions fit for a presentation and the text larger
+#let ukj-blue = rgb(0, 84, 163)

+// Make the paper dimensions fit for a presentation and the text larger
 #set page(paper: "presentation-16-9")
 #set text(size: 20pt, font: "Lato")